Brett Maher (gridiron football): New York Jets (second stint)

 On December 31, 2019, the Jets signed Maher to a reserve/futures contract.
 He was waived on August 31, 2020.

-Washington Commanders
+Washington Football Team

-Maher signed with the practice squad of the Washington Commanders on September 10, 2020, before being released on September 30.
+Maher signed with the practice squad of the Washington Football Team on September 10, 2020, before being released on September 30.

 Houston Texans

 On October 12, 2020, Maher was signed to the Houston Texans' practice squad.
 He was released on December 14.

 Arizona Cardinals

 On December 25, 2020, Maher was signed to the Arizona Cardinals' practice squad.
 He signed a reserve/future contract on January 5, 2021.
 On March 20, Maher was waived after the Cardinals signed placekicker Matt Prater.

 New Orleans Saints

 On August 10, 2021, Maher signed with the New Orleans Saints.
 He was waived/injured on August 17 and placed on injured reserve.
 He was waived four days later.
 Maher was re-signed to the practice squad on November 16 and was promoted to the active roster three weeks later.
 During Week 13 against his former team, the Cowboys, Maher was 1-for-2 on field goal attempts as the Saints lost 27–17.
 Two weeks later against the Buccaneers, he was responsible for the only points in the game making all three of his field goal attempts in a 9–0 shutout road victory.
+In the 2021 season, he converted 16 of 18 field goal attempts and 10 of 12 extra point attempts.

 Maher was waived again on February 22, 2022.